How Often to Change Motorcycle Oil and Why?

 How often you should change your motorcycle oil depends on how often you ride it.

 If you’re always riding your bike at extremely high speeds whenever you get on it, then the oil is likely to deteriorate faster than a rider who keeps to the speed limit.
-Or if you ride your motorcycle for short distances more often, regular oil change is recommended.
+Or if you ride for short distances more often, regular oil change is recommended.

 If you use mineral-based (cheapest option available), consider changing it at least every 2000 miles.
 Or at least twice every year if you don’t ride your bike regularly.